TorbenJakobsen/decimaldate/docs/source/index.rst

 .. note::

-   Even if the module is classified as Beta-software and in devopment with a low version number it is stable and ready for production.
+   Even if the module is classified as Beta-software and in development with a low version number it is stable and ready for production.

 ================